thyroid gland doesn’t make enough thyroid hormone it’s called hypothyroidism.

 - Not enough thyroid hormone leads to signs such as slow growth, lack of activity, and poor performance in school.

-- The most common cause is an autoimmune reaction that destroys the thyroid gland.
+- The most common cause is failure of

 - Treatment may include taking thyroid hormones to increase the level of hormones in the body.
 Some children will need to take hormones for life.
 Other children may outgrow the disorder.